Kaleb1583/247AternosServer/README.md

 if you dont want to do it through the website and instead client side you can use this:

 SpreeHertz's repo: https://github.com/SpreeHertz/aternos-afk-abuser
+(credit for this and i got the im not responsible.. message above from this repo)

 ------------------------------------------------------------------------------------------------------------------------------